 macOS keeps several internal caches used to optimize the startup phase of the operating system.
-Among other data, these caches hold the information which kernel extensions are needed to operate your particular computer, and which not.
-This way, the system knows in advance which drivers it needs and does not need to perform a complete search which drivers and which devices are available, and how these two sets must be matched with each other.
+Among other things, these caches hold the data about which kernel extensions are needed to operate your particular computer, and which are not.
+Thus, the system knows in advance which drivers it does and does not need to perform a complete search which drivers and devices are available, and how these two sets must be matched with each other.
 The use of caches significantly shortens the startup process.

-Under specific circumstances, the caches could become corrupt or might contain outdated information.
-This could happen for example if a third-party kernel extension does not work or was not installed correctly, or if you added or removed devices from your computer and due to some technical problem, macOS lost track which driver must be activated or deactivated.
+Under certain conditions, these caches can become corrupted or contain outdated information.
+This could happen for example if a third-party kernel extension does not work (or was not installed properly), or if you added or removed devices from your computer and due to some technical issue, macOS lost track as to which driver needed to be activated or deactivated.

-TinkerTool System can assist you in cleaning these startup driver caches. macOS will automatically rebuild the caches after some seconds.
+TinkerTool System can assist you in cleaning these startup driver caches. macOS will automatically rebuild the caches after a few seconds.
 No restart is required.
 To clean these caches, perform the following steps:

 Modern versions of macOS and applications developed for the macOS platform make extensive use of an Apple technology known as XPC (Cross Process Communication).
-XPC offers functions that running processes can use to communicate with each other via secure and reliable channels.
-Programs need XPC particularly when they have been split into different parts internally, e.g. to distribute work onto multiple processor cores, or for privilege separation (see also the notes on the security policy of TinkerTool System).
+Running processes can use XPC functions to communicate with each other via secure and reliable channels.
+Programs especially need XPC when they have been split into different parts internally, e.g. to distribute work onto multiple processor cores, or for privilege separation (see also the notes on the security policy of TinkerTool System).

-Many applications and parts of macOS come with hidden internal helper programs, known as XPC services, the separate helper components that talk to each other via XPC.
-To determine which application offers which service, and to locate all the different services and their names needs significant time, so macOS uses a dedicated cache, the XPC Helper Cache, to store this information.
+Many applications and parts of macOS come with hidden internal helper programs, known as XPC services.
+These services contain components which talk to each other via XPC.
+Because macOS requires significant time to determine which XPC services are offered by each application, and to locate all of the different services, it uses a dedicated cache, the XPC Helper Cache, to store this information.